toiletbril/toiletline/README.txt

 These should be defined before including, in the same file with implementation macro.

-* TL_DEF and ITL_DEF are put before every public and internal definitions respectively.
+* TL_DEF and ITL_DEF are put before every definition, public and internal respectively.
 * TL_HISTORY_MAX_SIZE configures maximum history size;
 * TL_NO_SUSPEND prevents Ctrl-Z from sending `SIGTSTP` to the terminal.
 Since